Current Field Activities

 What is Revolution Wind?Revolution Wind is a 704-megawatt (MW) offshore wind farm located in Ørsted and Eversource’s federal lease area, a 256-square mile area in federal waters midway between Block Island, Rhode Island and Martha’s Vineyard, Massachusetts.

-Project survey work and permitting is underway, with local construction work on Revolution Wind slated to begin as early as 2021 and the project operational in 2023.
+Project survey work and permitting is underway, with local construction work on Revolution Wind slated to begin as early as 2023.

 Who is developing Revolution Wind?Revolution Wind is bringing unparalleled experience in developing offshore wind to Connecticut and Rhode Island.
-It is a 50/50 partnership between Ørsted – the global leader in offshore wind – and Eversource, New England’s largest energy company.
+It is a 50/50 partnership between Ørsted – the global leader in offshore wind – and Eversource, a national energy leader with homegrown expertise in regional energy transmission, including more than 100 years of experience delivering power to the region.
 Combined, the companies’ operational capabilities enable the region to reduce its environmental impact and contribution to climate change while spurring local economic development through clean, renewable energy from offshore wind.

 Revolution Wind will help both states meet these ambitious clean energy goals in an affordable way by providing 400MW of offshore wind power to RI and 304MW to CT.